daqnext/meson-design/user-tutorial/user-tutorial-en-US.md

 When running for the first time, the program will prompt you:

-`token` -- User identifier, you can find from  website
+`token` -- User identifier, you can get this from the website

 `spaceLimit` -- Hard disk space provided for service, at least 80G.
-The greater the storage space provided, the higher your profit will be
+The more  storage space you provide, the higher profit you  will get

-`port` -- External service port, please do not use port 80 or 443, and ensure that your firewall will not block this port
+`port` -- External service port

+  1. please do not use port 80 or 443
+  2. make ensure that your firewall will not block your port
-After the configuration, the terminal will run normally

 ### Step3.
 Check the server status

-Usually in a few minutes, you can see that your server is online and running at the bottom of the web page
+Usually in a few minutes, you can see that your server is online and running.
 ![avatar](./img/terminal3.png)

-If the server's `Status` is `ON`, it means your server has been running normally and has been included in our accelerated network
+If the server's `Status` is `ON` which indicates that your server has been running successfully and has been included in our acceleration network.

 ### Step4.
 Keep terminal running in the background

-Let the Terminal program run in the background, and recommend to set up a boot-up
+we recommend you :

+1. Setup a background process to run the terminal
+2. Configure an auto-start program to run the  terminal

 Note:
 In the meson network, the same IP is regarded as the same machine, so please do not run multiple Terminal programs on the same IP and the same server.
-This will not increase your income, and may be regarded as Cheating
+This will not increase your income.